 Baseball not your thing?
 A Kobe Bryant rookie card might be a good idea!

-Look, second-year seasons like Bieber’s don’t happen without a SERIOUS level of talent.
-And we fully expect the stats on the back of his baseball cards to keep getting better.
-When that happens, the value of the previously mentioned (and many other) Shane Bieber rookie cards should keep getting better (HIGHER) as well.
+As good as he’s been so far, we fully expect the stats on the back of his baseball cards to keep getting better.
+As that happens, the value of the previously mentioned (and many other) Shane Bieber rookie cards should keep getting better (HIGHER) as well.
 Solid for years ahead.
 9.5/10